TianYu-00/SE-Events-Platform/notes/Note_Planning.md

 - Need to sort out my naming conventions later to be more consistent i.e handleXXX to handle_WhatEverItDoes

 # SOME TODO LIST (Optional):
+- when selecting filter, add it to url query
+- when searching, add it to url query
+- when selecting city, add it to url query
 - Add clickable tags that redirect to the events page with a query parameter search=tag, automatically searching for events that has the same tag.

 - Add Clerk Webhook to assign user role on registration

+# TODO
 - Have event card live preview float down when scrolling down

-# TODO

 # 🔴 Urgent TODO